aasimajaz/containers/running_container.md

 #### 4.0 - Running a container with docker.

-The main command for running docker is <docker> followed by command. e.g to pull a new container image we will run
+The main command for running docker is <docker> followed by verb. e.g to pull a new container image we will run

 <docker pull alpine:latest>